Open Now — 24/7 Plumbing

 Open a hot water tap near the water heater to relieve system pressure and allow air into the tank, facilitating a smoother drainage process.
 Attach a garden hose to the drain valve at the bottom of the water heater, directing the other end to a safe discharge area.
 To prevent a vacuum, which could hinder draining, open the pressure relief valve, but be cautious as hot water may be released.

-Proceed to drain the tank by opening the drain valve, allowing all the water to flow out.
-This process’s duration will depend on the size of your tank and the amount of sediment present.
+Open the drain valve and allow all the water to flow out.
+The duration of this process will depend on the size of your tank and the amount of sediment present.
 Once the tank is empty, stir up any remaining mineral deposits by closing the hot water tap and turning on the cold water inlet.
 Flush for a few minutes, then open a hot tap again to help remove the sediment.

 After the water runs clear, cut off the cold water inlet, close the drain valve, remove the hose, and seal the pressure relief valve.
 Refill the tank by turning on the cold water inlet, keeping a hot water tap open until normal flow resumes, ensuring the air has been expelled from the system.